antonmil/dctracking/README.md

 ### OpenGM2
+You can skip this step if you only want to run our simplified model from CVPR 2012.
+To that end, you can simply remove to energy weights: exclusionFactor=0 and proxcostFactor=0 in the opsions file.

 For inference with non-submodular energies, you will need to install the OpenGM2 framework.
 In particular, you should download and build the code with QPBO and/or TRW-S support.